realitytracing/Reality-Tracing-WIP/artifact-analyzed/environmental-constraints-planetary-viability-and-non-resolving-load.md

 Environmental constraints are not an answerable artifact.

 They are a **hard problem** characterized by:
 - Known constraints
 - Unknown trajectories
 - Irreversible thresholds
-- Continuous effort requirements
+- Continuous regulation requirements

 Reality tracing clarifies the shape of the problem.
 It does not remove the need for:
 - Strategic closure
-- Ongoing coordination
+- Continued coordination
 - Institutional persistence
 - Strategic hope

-Just as nuclear deterrence cannot be “solved,” planetary viability cannot be completed.
+As with nuclear deterrence, planetary viability cannot be completed.

 It can only be **maintained—under constraint, indefinitely**.